aagnone3/audio_visualization/README.md

 # Audio Visualization with OpenGL in C++

-This is a rework-in-progress of a real-time spectrogram based upon OpenGL, GLUT, and ALSA.
-Here's a few examples of what you can tweak with it:
+This is a rework of a real-time spectrogram based upon OpenGL, GLUT, and PortAudio.
-- Color range
-- Contrast
-- Sampling rate
-- Frequency range

 Original project: [Real-time OpenGL spectrogram by Alex Barnett](https://math.dartmouth.edu/~ahb/software/#glspect)

 # Dependencies

-- linux operating system with ALSA
+- \*nix operating system with
-- linux libraries
+- libraries
-  - cmath
-  - fftw
+  - portaudio
-  - fftw-devel
+  - fftw2
-  - alsa-lib
+  - opengl
-  - alsa-lib-devel
+  - glut

 # Building